ttltrk/TTT/LAN/ENG/ENG.md

 #### ELVONT_FONEV_1

 ```
-there are many ways to write - sokfele keppen lehet irni
+there are many ways to write - sokfelekeppen lehet irni
 This is not the case. - nem ez a helyzet
 There are many types of books. - Sokféle könyv van.
 Six groups come at one. - Hat csoport jön egy órakor.
+Way to knowledge - ut a tudashoz
+Take the umbrella in case it rains. - Vidd el az ernyőt, hátha elered az eső.
+It is impossible to do some other way. - Lehetetlen más módon csinálni.
+Over time everything changes. - Idővel minden megváltozik.